← RESOURCES

 • Rates: Bank loans offer lower interest rates but have stringent approval processes.
 Non-bank lenders have higher rates but fewer requirements.
 Loans can cover 60-80% of the project's value.

 • Equity Investment: If you can't fully fund the project, equity investment can fill the gap.
-Investors might demand higher returns (e.g., 15% ROI), but this option can work if the development remains profitable despite these costs.
+Investors might demand higher returns, but this option can work if the development remains profitable despite these costs.
 Repayment is typically tied to project profits, unlike loans which typically need to be serviced monthly.

 • Definition: A JV with a landowner usually involves partnering with developers or builder-developers, sharing resources like land, capital, and expertise.

 • Example: Some builders cover development costs while the landowner provides the land.
-Post-construction, both parties might retain one side of the duplex.
+Post-construction, each party might retain one side of the duplex.
 This reduces financial risk for the landowner but requires profit sharing and potentially less control over decisions.

 Factors to Consider